 L. Town.
-Hah! you can't help it! ha! ha!
-The flat Simplicity of that Reply was admirable!
+Ha! you can't help it! ha! ha! the flat simplicity of that reply was admirable!

 La.
 Grace.
-Pooh! you teize one, Brother!
+Pooh! you teize one, brother!

 L. Town.
-Come I beg Pardon, Child-this is not a Point, I grant you, to trifle upon; therefore, I hope you'll give me leave to be ferious.
+Come, I beg pardon, child-this is not a point, I grant you, to trifle upon; therefore, I hope you'll give me leave to be ferious.

 La.
 Grace.
-If you desire it, Brother; though upon my Word, as to Mr. Manly's having any serious Thoughts of me, - I know nothing of it.
+If you desire it, brother; tho' upon my word; as to Mr. Manly's having any serious thoughts of me-I know nothing of it.

 L. Town.
-Well-there's nothing Wrong, in your making a Doubt of it-But in short, I find, by his Conversation of late, he has been looking round the World for a Wife; and, if you were to look round the World for a Husband, he's the first Man I would give to you.
+Well-there's nothing wrong, in your making a doubt of it-but in fhort, I find, by his conversation of late, he has been looking round the world for a wife; and, if you were to look round the world for a husband, he's the first man I would give to you.

 La.
 Grace.
-Then, whenever he makes me any Offer,
+Then, whenever he makes me any offer, brother,

-Brother, I will certainly tell you of it.
+I will certainly tell you of it.

 L. Town.
-O! that's the last Thing he'll do: he'll never make you an Offer, 'till he's pretty sure it won't be refus'd.
+Oh! that's the last thing he'll do: he'll never make you any offer, till he's pretty sure it won't be refus'd make any offer of that kind to you?

 La.
 Grace.
 Now you make me curious.
-Pray! did he
+Pray did he ever